MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 This section lists information you should gather as well as accounts and network entity information you should have before starting [!INCLUDE [Product short](includes/product-short.md)] installation.

-- Acquire a license for Enterprise Mobility + Security 5 (EMS E5) or Microsoft 365 E5 (M365 E5) directly via the [Microsoft 365 portal](https://www.microsoft.com/cloud-platform/enterprise-mobility-security-pricing) or use the Cloud Solution Partner (CSP) licensing model.
+- Acquire a license for Enterprise Mobility + Security E5 (EMS E5/A5), Microsoft 365 E5 (M365 E5/A5/G5) or Microsoft 365 E5/A5/G5 Security directly via the [Microsoft 365 portal](https://www.microsoft.com/cloud-platform/enterprise-mobility-security-pricing) or use the Cloud Solution Partner (CSP) licensing model.
 Standalone [!INCLUDE [Product short](includes/product-short.md)] licenses are also available.

 - Verify the domain controller(s) you intend to install [!INCLUDE [Product short](includes/product-short.md)] sensors on have internet connectivity to the [!INCLUDE [Product short](includes/product-short.md)] Cloud Service.
 The [!INCLUDE [Product short](includes/product-short.md)] sensor supports the use of a proxy.
 For more information on proxy configuration, see [Configuring a proxy for [!INCLUDE [Product short](includes/product-short.md)]](configure-proxy.md).